theCycleProject/theCycleProject.github.io/index.md

 ## Join our presale:
-To join our presale, simply join our discord channel, send a pm to Cycle-Dev in order to reserve your masternode.
+To join our presale, simply join our discord channel, send a pm to CycleDev in order to reserve your masternode.

 ## Whitepaper:
 To read our whitepaper see [Whitepaper](thecycleproject.github.io/whitepaper.md)